 "So, that was your great plan?
 To have Snape as headmaster to make sure students were only tortured and taught to be Death Eaters instead of killed!"

-Still, unable to face Harry, Albus said, "I suppose that it does sound…"
+Still, unable to face Harry, Albus admitted, "I suppose that it does sound…"

 "And while we're at it, why didn't you train me to fight, and to detect magical traps?
 You took an entire year to tell me something that would've only taken a few hours to explain!"
 He took a deep breath.
 "You knew you wouldn't be able to train me anymore after the year, but you chose to leave me not knowing how to fight Voldemort, hoping that my luck would hold.
 I can't believe…"

-"Harry," said Hermione gently as she put a hand on his shoulder.
+"Harry," interrupted Hermione gently as she put a hand on his shoulder.
 He began calming down immediately.

 "I must say," said Albus, "that I'm glad that you found love, although I was surprised that it was with Miss Granger."

 Harry calmly replied, "It took me until I had no one else left to realize how wonderful she is."
 He took a deep breath.
 "I'm sorry I yelled at you, sir.
 I'm sure you had your reasons."